-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Tallahassee and Thomasville region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+Beyond being big on fun, our Engineering programs in the Tallahassee and Thomasville region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
+Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼

-From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
+Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
-We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!
+We also preview the following week’s project via email so you and your child can get excited for the next session!

 Our Engineering programs in the Tallahassee and Thomasville region include:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.

 - A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

 - A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.

 - Regular emails to keep you informed of the concepts learned and how your child is progressing.